XamarinUniversity/build2018-labs/lab2/README.md

 2. Request to use the microphone at runtime.
 This is an active UI request informing the user that we'd like to record them.
 For most platforms, the user has to explicitly allow this the first time and they can, in most cases, remove permissions later on through system settings on the device.

 Unfortunately, each platform has slightly different requirements.
-So you need to go through each project to annote the metadata to request permissions to the microphone, and then add a NuGet package to easily _request_ the user's permission at runtime in a cross-platform way.
+So you need to go through each project to add the metadata to request permissions to the microphone, and then add a NuGet package to easily _request_ the user's permission at runtime in a cross-platform way.

 #### Android